threefoldfoundation/tft-stellar/scripts/brandedtoken.md

 Create a folder in `../config/brandedtokens` with  the token code as name.

-Create a templatetellar.toml with the righ content:
+Create a templatestellar.toml with the right content:

 ```toml
 name="Projectname "